 |

 When the proper seal is selected, the rewards are significant compared to a standard contact lip seal.
-These benefits include low maintenance cost; no down time due to seal wear/parts failure; extremely high efficiency by eliminating parasitic drag torque placed on the rotating shaft; and finally increased bearing life due to reduced heat generation.
+These benefits include low maintenance cost; no down time due to seal wear/parts failure; extremely high efficiency by eliminating parasitic drag torque placed on the rotating shaft; and increased bearing life due to reduced heat generation.

 Published: November 29th 2011 • by Michael E. Gamache, President